Chapter 7: Taproot Dual-Leaf Script Tree

 preimage+script+cb

-Hash calculation+Merkle verification
+Hash check + Merkle verification

 Bob Script